diogotcorreia/master-thesis/docs/02-individual-plan.typ

 and
 #link("https://github.com/ansible/ansible")[ansible],
-along with many companies like Netflix, Google and Reddit that use it for their products as well. // TODO sources For this reason, Python is a very valuable target for malicious attackers and therefore extremely relevant for security researchers.
+along with many companies like Netflix, Google and Reddit that use it for their products as well.
+For this reason, Python is a very valuable target for malicious attackers and therefore extremely relevant for security researchers.